-COUNT 6:

-On or about August 7, 2007, Respondent Dr. Thomas Holden, Mayor of the City of Oxnard, made, participated in the making, or influenced a governmental decision when he voted to approve an ordinance to authorize the location of a theatre in a Specific Plan and voted to grant authority to the himself to approve a Memorandum of Understanding with J.F.
+- COUNT 6: During 2009, Respondent Andres Herrera, a member of the city council for the City of Oxnard, accepted approximately \$518.14 in gifts, which exceeded the \$420 gift limit, from the J.F.
+Shea Co., & Affiliated Companies, in violation of Section 89503, subdivision (a) of the Government Code. - COUNT 7: On or about August 7, 2007, Respondent Andres Herrera, a member of the city council for the City of Oxnard, made, participated in the making, or influenced a governmental decision voted to approve an ordinance to authorize the location of a theatre in a Specific Plan and voted to grant authority to the Mayor to approve a Memorandum of Understanding with J.F.
 Shea Co., & Affiliated Companies, who was the source of a gift that exceeded the annual gift limit applicable to Respondent, in which he knew or should have known was in violation of Government Code Section 87100.